How Do I Get Workers' Compensation Benefits in Pennsylvania?

 - Make sure your employer files your workers' compensation claim.
 They have 7 days to do so after you notify them of your injury.
 If your employer has not submitted your application with the state Bureau of Workers' Compensation by that deadline, contact our law firm immediately.

 - If your workers' compensation claim is denied, you will likely need to present your case before a Pennsylvania Bureau of Workers' Compensation judge.
 In Lehigh Valley, those judges handle cases in Allentown and Easton.
-We can represent you in court.
+We can represent you in court and in virtual hearings.

 - You should start receiving workers' compensation checks 21 days after your application for benefits has been approved.
 If you do not receive a check after that time period, contact our law firm.
 We can contact your employer and the state Bureau of Workers' Compensation to find out why there's a delay on the benefits you're entitled to.